Common Defenses to Distracted Driving

 defenses to distracted driving

-A driver who causes an accident because they were distracted driving, such as using their cell phone, is unlikely to admit it.
+A driver who causes an accident because they were distracted while driving, such as using their cell phone, is unlikely to admit it.
 If they do, they will likely try to justify it.
 In many cases, though, they will outright deny they were distracted.

 In this blog, our McAllen and San Antonio personal injury law firm outlines the common defenses that can make it more challenging to prove your case.